jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 I am using the Yocto [meta-raspberrypi][meta-raspberrypi] layer, but have updated recipes for the Linux kernel, [gpu firmware][firmware-repo] and some [userland][userland-repo] components.

-I've done some testing with the following boards

-* [RPi3][rpi3-b]
-* [RPi2][rpi2-b] including the `Model B v1.2`
-* [RPi Zero][rpi-zero]
-* [RPi Zero W][rpi-zero-w]
-* [RPi 1 Model B][rpi1-model-b]
-* [RPi compute module][rpi-compute] with the [Raspberry Pi Compute Module Dev Kit][rpi-compute-dev-kit]
-* [RPi compute module][rpi-compute] with the [Gumstix Pi Compute Dev Board][gumstix-pi-compute]
-* [RPi compute module][rpi-compute] with the [Western Digital Media Stick][wd-media-stick]

-All boot fine.
-Ethernet works where applicable.
-HDMI and USB work.
-RPi3 wifi works, I have not tried the RPi3 bluetooth.
-I have it disabled so I can use the serial console.

-The serial console works off the header pins on all the boards.

-*SPI*, *I2C* and generic *GPIO* are all standard embedded Linux stuff. *DTS* overlays are available for common configurations.

-I have one RPi2 running as my office [music system][rpi-pandora].

-I also frequently use RPis as my Linux test platform for Qt applications.
-I do most Qt development on a workstation, usually Windows, but eventually most applications have to run on Linux and MacOS as well.
-The RPi3s work great both for compiling and running Qt5 applications.
+I have tested with all of the RPi boards at one time or another including the [RPi CM][rpi-compute] with several carriers boards.

+Routinely I only test with RPi3 and RPi0-W boards.

 ### Downloads

-If you want a quick look at the resulting systems, you can download an example for the RPi 2/3 image [here][downloads].
+If you want a quick look at the resulting systems, you can download some pre-built images [here][downloads].

 Instructions for installing onto an SD card are in the [README][readme].

+To login the user is **root** with password **jumpnowtek**.

+You should change the password ASAP.

 ### System Info

-The Yocto version is **2.3.1** the `[pyro]` branch.
+The Yocto version is **2.4** the `[rocko]` branch.

-The **4.9.43** Linux kernel comes from the [github.com/raspberrypi/linux][rpi-kernel] repository.
+The **4.9.58** Linux kernel comes from the [github.com/raspberrypi/linux][rpi-kernel] repository.

 These are **sysvinit** systems using [eudev][eudev].